 What are the dates and hours of the program?

-The program will start on June 3, 2019 and end on June 28, 2019.
+The program will run from June 4, 2024 to June 28, 2024.
 Morning discussions are at 8:00am and the mentorships will begin at 9:00am.
-Friday mentorships will conclude early to allow for a conference beginning at 2:00pm.
+Friday mentorships will conclude early to allow for a conference beginning at 12:00pm.
 The program does not require Saturday or Sunday attendance.

 Will I receive an evaluation?